How to Confidently Read and Understand Animal Names

 12. Sheep

-• Description: Sheep are domesticated animals known for their woolly coats, which are used to produce wool.
-They are often raised for their meat, milk, and wool.
+• Description: Humans domesticate sheep and recognize them for their woolly coats, which people use to produce wool.
+Farmers often raise them for meat, milk, and wool.

 • Usage: “The sheep followed the shepherd across the meadow.”